Eco People In Croft and Hurworth

 What have we done?

-Along the entrance drive, in spring, you can see Snowdrops, Winter Aconites, Native Primroses and other coloured Primulas, Violets, Daffodils, Anemone Blanda, and some Bluebells.
+Along the entrance drive to the Grange, in spring, you can see Snowdrops, Winter Aconites, Native Primroses and other coloured Primulas, Violets, Daffodils, Anemone Blanda, and some Bluebells.
 These early plants are followed by Ladies Smock Cuckoo Flower), Cow Parsley and Wild Strawberry.

 On your left is a new hedge by the railway track which is under planted with some hedgerow species such as vetch, and poached egg plants and snowdrops for early spring show.